droscy/avantfax/README.txt

 LANGUAGES:

-If you would like to add support for your language, please translate one of the avantfax/includes/langs/ files and create the pull request here or send it to david@avantfax.com.
+If you would like to add support for your language, please go to the transifex https://www.transifex.com/projects/p/avantfax/.